Sebastianhju/Runeterra-5e/Uncommon Items.md

 **Needlessly Large**: Any spell with a radius, cone , cube or similar effect gains an extra 5ft to the size in all dimentions.

-**Rod**: When you take the attack action you can make attack and damage rolls using your spellcasting ability modifier instead of strenght.
+**Rod**: Whenever you are attacking with Needlessly Large Rod you can use your spellcasting ability when calculating to-hit rolls and damage instead of strength

-Alternativt **rod** -> **Empower**: Whenever you roll for elemental damage, you may reroll any amount of damage dices and use the new results.

 ---